 Benefit Description You Pay Maternity care (cont.)
-We pay hospitalization and surgeon services (delivery) the same as for illness and injury.
-See Hospital benefits, Section 5 (c) and Surgical services, Section 5(b).
+We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
+We will cover other care of an infant who requires non-routine treatment if we cover the infant under a Self and Family enrollment.
+Surgical benefits, not maternity benefits, apply to circumcision.
+We cover the initial routine examination of your newborn infant covered under your family enrollment.
+We pay hospitalization and surgeon services the same as for illness and injury.
+See Hospital benefits, Section 5(c) and Surgical services, Section 5(b).
 PPO: 10% of the Plan allowance Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Note: If your child is not covered under a Self and Family enrollment, you pay all of your child's charges after your discharge from the hospital.
-Not covered: All charges Procedures, services, drugs, and supplies related to abortions except when the life of the mother would be endangered if the fetus were carried to term or when the pregnancy is the result of an act of rape or incest Family Planning A range of voluntary family planning services, limited to: PPO: \$20 copayment (No deductible) for non-surgical services, \$30 copayment for specialist care (No deductible) Voluntary sterilization (See Surgical procedures Section 5 (b)) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Injection of contraceptive drugs (such as Depo provera) Note: We cover contraceptive drugs and devices under Prescription Drug Benefits, Section 5(f).
+Not covered: • Procedures, services, drugs, and supplies related to abortions except when the life of the mother would be endangered if the fetus were carried to term or when the pregnancy is the result of an act of rape or incest All charges Family Planning A range of voluntary family planning services, limited to: Voluntary sterilization (See Surgical procedures Section 5 (b)) Injection of contraceptive drugs (such as Depo provera) Note: We cover contraceptive drugs and devices under Prescription Drug Benefits, Section 5(f).
 Note: Surgically implanted, fitting, insertion or removal of contraceptive devices is covered under Surgical Services, Section 5(b).
-Not covered: All charges Reversal of voluntary surgical sterilization Genetic counseling Infertility services Diagnosis and treatment of infertility, except as PPO: 15% of the Plan allowance up to \$5,000 then all charges shown in Not covered.
-Initial diagnostic tests and procedures done only to identify the cause of infertility.
-Non-PPO: 25% of the Plan allowance up to \$5,000 and any difference between our allowance and the billed amount Fertility drugs, hormone therapy and related services Note: The Plan will pay up to \$5,000 per person per lifetime for covered infertility services, including prescription drugs.
-Medical or surgical procedures done to create or enhance fertility Not covered: All charges Infertility services after voluntary sterilization Assisted reproductive technology (ART) procedures, such as: artificial insemination • in vitro fertilization
+PPO: \$20 copayment (No deductible) for non-surgical services, \$30 copayment for specialist care (No deductible) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Not covered: All charges Reversal of voluntary surgical sterilizationGenetic counseling Infertility services Diagnosis and treatment of infertility, except as shown in Not covered . • Initial diagnostic tests and procedures done only to identify the cause of infertility. • Fertility drugs, hormone therapy and related services • Medical or surgical procedures done to create or enhance fertility PPO: 15% of the Plan allowance up to \$5,000 then all charges Non-PPO: 25% of the Plan allowance up to \$5,000 and any difference between our allowance and the billed amount Note: The Plan will pay up to \$5,000 per person per lifetime for covered infertility services, including prescription drugs.